 Exercise: an Aussie’s Bread and Butter

 Like all dogs, Aussies love to run and play and frolic outside.
-An Aussie that doesn’t meet a solid quota of activity may turn destructive in the house.
-It might start chewing on shoes, pillows, curtains—you name it.
+An Aussie that doesn’t get a certain amount of physical and mental activity may develop unproductive or destructive habits.
+They might start chewing on shoes, pillows, curtains—you name it.
 The solution to an Aussie’s extra energy is to provide your animal with some much-needed exercise.

 Walks – the Classic

-Taking your Aussie to a local dog park is a great way to help your animal burn off excess energy while learning to socialize with other dogs.
+Taking your Aussie to a local dog park is a great way to help burn off excess energy while learning to socialize with other dogs.
 This works best if you make a playdate with another dog owner.

 Play Hide and Seek

 It’s a simple game, much like the one we all learned as kids.
-It just involves a dog.
-Have your Aussie sit and not move for a few minutes (obviously, this requires a little bit of training on your dog’s part).
+Have your Aussie sit and wait (obviously, this requires a little bit of training).
 Then, when you have found a good hiding spot, call your dog to come and find you especially if you regularly give him treats as a reward.

-Solving Puzzles: Brain Stimulation Can Be Just as Exhausting
+Solving Puzzles: Brain Stimulation

-Chew Toys for Aussies (Curbing Destructive Behaviors)
+Chew Toys for Aussies – Curbing Destructive Behaviors

 A “Kong” is an excellent example of a chew toy that can also be used as a puzzle.
 A Kong is a rounded cone shape toy made of plastic that can be filled with various treats like wet food or treats.
 Your Aussie will have a blast working to get at the frozen mass of deliciousness.

-Frozen Treats Will Keep Aussies Entertained
+DIY Frozen Treats to Keep Aussies Entertained

 Teaching New Tricks

 Start with basic commands like sit, come, lie down, heel, and stay.
-You can also use training to discourage undesirable behaviors like jumping up on visitors.
+You can also use training to discourage undesirable behaviors like “off” to discourage jumping up on visitors.

-Begin with socialization classes from a trained professional.
+Begin with socialization classes with a trained professional.
 This will help teach your Aussie how to relax and safely interact with other dogs and humans.
 When socializing your Aussie with a new human, always make sure to be cautious.
 If your dog is nervous or upset, calmly withdraw from the situation.

 Join a Canine Sport